Call for Proposals

 * Organizer Team:

-A seminar or workshop is organized by a maximum of four outstanding researchers of different affiliations.
-You may also designate an additional (typically junior) researcher to act as coordinator.
+A seminar or workshop is organized by at least two and a maximum of four outstanding researchers of different affiliations.
 The organizer team should represent a range of research communities and reflect Dagstuhl's international orientation.
-Proposals covering topics with a strong research presence in a specific geographical region (Europe, Americas, Asia) should include an organizer from that region if possible.
+Proposals covering topics with a strong research presence in a specific geographical region (e.g., Europe, Americas, Asia) should include an organizer from that region if possible.
 Likewise, industry-relevant seminars would greatly benefit from an organizer who is active in industry.
-In general, we encourage you to put together a balanced organizer team that represents the top researchers in their scientific communities, including female researchers if your community has that advantage.
+In general, we encourage you to put together a balanced organizer team that represents the top researchers in their scientific communities, including women researchers if your community has that advantage.

-Including more than 4 organizers in total, or more than 2 organizers with the same affiliation, requires a clear scientific justification in your proposal and is subject to change by the Scientific Directorate.
+Including more than two organizers with the same affiliation, requires a clear scientific justification in your proposal and is subject to change by the Scientific Directorate.

 * Seminar Size:

 You may apply for a 30- or 45-person seminar.
 In either case, please specify whether your proposed seminar is for 3 or 5 days.
-Both a 5-day seminar with up to 45 participants and a 3- or 5-day seminar with up to 30 participants work well in our experience.
+In our experience 3-day seminars with 45 participants tend not to work well in practice.

 * Scheduling Options:

-Seminars with up to 30 participants are likely to be scheduled between August 2015 and February 2016, and those with up to 45 participants between November 2015 and May 2016.
+Seminars with up to 30 participants are likely to be scheduled between August 2017 ans February 2018, and those with up to 45 participants between February 2018 and August 2018.
 If you propose a date outside of these general periods please give us your reasons for doing so.

 * Proposal Guidelines and Submission:

-A typical proposal is less than ten pages long, organizer CVs and invitee list included.
+A typical proposal is less than ten pages long, organizer CVs included.
 Please submit your application electronically via the DOSA dedicated web interface.
 To submit, you will need to enter the metadata into DOSA and upload the proposal as a single PDF file plus the invitee list as a CSV file.
-Your invitee list should therefore be submitted twice: via DOSA as a separate CSV file and within the pdf file of the proposal itself.
 You can learn more about the submission process on the following web pages:

-Your proposal can list both preferred and block-out dates for your seminar (also to be entered via DOSA).
+Both preferred and block-out dates for your seminar can be entered via DOSA.
 If your proposal is accepted, we will try to schedule the seminar on one of your preferred dates but we cannot guarantee that we will be able to do so.
 In general, we do respect your block-out dates.

 * Proposal review and selection:

-Proposals will be reviewed by our Scientific Directorate in the beginning of 2015, and notification letters will likely be sent out in February 2015.
+Proposals will be reviewed by our Scientific Directorate end of January 2017, and notifications will likely be sent out in February 2017.